jomrr/ansible-role-chrony/README.md

 chrony_rtcsync: true
 ```

-### Server defaults

-Not implemented yet.

 ## Dependencies

 None.

 ## Example Playbook

-This will configure a client to use the first four *.de.pool.ntp.org servers.
+This will configure a client to use the first four *.de.pool.ntp.org servers
+acting as ntp client without server functionality.

 ```yaml
 ---